surma/surma.dev/content/things/range-requests.md

 With WebM, which is a Matroska container with a VP8 video stream, the metadata seems to be placed at the end of the file as well, but for some reason Chrome’s `<video>` tag only grabs it once you press play, making playback start with a delay.

 If you skip ahead in the video (past the buffer indicator), the browser will cancel the currently on-going response for the main content.
 It well then use the the video file’s metadata to map your desired time stamp to a byte offset and use it for a new range request.
+If you pause a video, you can see the video buffer indicator buffer up a certain amount of content, and then stop.
+This is the backpressure at work!
+The buffer is full and the browser requests the server to stop sending data.
+The request is technically still on-going, just no data is being sent.
+If you press play again, the server will resume sending data (however, if you wait too long the request will instead be cancelled and a new request will be sent when you press play).

 ## Implementing range requests

 Back to your [perkeep data structure](#blobdef).
-We have a reference to a chunk of the file together with that chunk’s size.
+While `serveFile()` does support range requests, our own `streamBlob()` does not.
+Each part in the file’s `parts` list comes with the hash of that chunk as well as that chunk’s size.
 Supporting range requests on these resources would be somewhat straight forward: We go through the `parts` list, adding up the `size` properties until we reach the start byte.
 We send the chunks (cropping them if required) until we reach the end byte.
 Fin.

 But wouldn’t it be fun to rather have a generic `TransformStream` that extracts a byte range from any `ReadableStream<Uint8Array>`?
 It’s less efficient because under the hood we are still streaming the whole response, but right now I care about making it work and having fun, rather than doing it _right_, let alone _fast_.

 ```ts
 export function slice(